open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 4. Double-click on the **open-ephys** app bundle to launch the GUI.

 .. note:: Depending on your security settings, you may see a message announcing that "'open-ephys' cannot be opened because the developer cannot be verified."
-If so, go to System Prefererences > Security and Privacy > General and click "Open Anyway" to allow the GUI to launch.
+If so, go to System Preferences > Security and Privacy > General and click "Open Anyway" to allow the GUI to launch.

+.. _macos-via-zip:

 Via .zip file
 --------------